-- Place the ginger in a pan and fill with water until the ginger is 2 inches (5 cm) below the surface.10 oz. ginger
+- Place the ginger in a pan and fill with water until the ginger is 2 inches (5 cm) below the surface.10 oz. fresh ginger

 - Bring to a boil and lower the heat.
 Let it simmer for 2 hours.
 The ginger is now soft.
 Check-in between whether the water level is sufficiently high.
 Otherwise, add additional water.